Is it Sense or Sence? What Is The Correct Spelling

 Examples: How to write “Make sense of” in sentences.

-• It is very difficult to make sense of unorganzed data in statistics.
+- It is very difficult to make sense of unorganized data in statistics.
 The numbers aren’t adding up.

 The phrase “common sence” is the incorrect usage of the word “sense,” which is misspelled with “c” instead of an “s” in the centre.
-The correct context is “common sense” which means “having practical understanding of matters”.
+The correct context is “common sense”, which means “having a practical understanding of matters”.

 Examples: How to use the word (s) “common sense” in a sentence.